Estimating the Joint Probability of Scenario Parameters with Gaussian Mixture Copula Models: EXPERIMENT

+In the high-density region on the left, all three models deviate from the empirical distribution, but both GMCM and GMM still capture the main structure with a descending trend of \textbf{LeadVehicle Init HeadwayTime (s)} towards higher \textbf{Ego InitSpeed Ve0 (kph)}, whereas the GCM tends to smooth out this pattern.
+In the central high-density region and the right part of the plot, the GMCM more faithfully reproduces the location and shape of the empirical distribution.
+In contrast, the GMM smooths out the central high-density region, and the GCM assigns too much density to the upper-right part of the plot.
+Overall, the visual comparison of the bivariate density heatmaps suggests that the GMCM provides the closest match to the real data distribution.

-Unlike the heatmaps, which only allow model evaluation in two dimensions, this observation is quantitatively supported across the full-dimensional space by the Sinkhorn distance and the log-likelihood.
-Using these metrics, the GMCM also demonstrates improved performance in an analogous evaluation on the \textit{Deceleration} scenario data set, as shown in Table \ref{tab:results}.
+Unlike the heatmaps, which only allow model evaluation in two dimensions, this observation is quantitatively supported across the full-dimensional space by the Sinkhorn distance and the log-likelihood, where the GMCM demonstrates improved performance—most clearly in the Sinkhorn distance—while achieving a log-likelihood comparable to the GMM.
+In an analogous evaluation on the \textit{Deceleration} scenario dataset using the same metrics, the GMCM performs comparably to the GMM, with the GMM holding a slight edge.
+The GCM performs markedly worse, as shown in Table~\ref{tab:results}.

 The Sinkhorn distance is an entropically-regularized approximation of the classic Wasserstein (a.k.a.
 Earth Mover’s) distance between two probability distributions.
 Intuitively, the Sinkhorn distance measures how “far” two sample sets are by computing the least cost of transporting the mass of one distribution to match the other, while allowing some “fuzziness” (entropy) in the matching.
 In practice, a smaller Sinkhorn distance indicates that the generated samples closely mimic the target data distribution in terms of its geometry and support.
 For more details, refer to \cite{cuturi_sinkhorn_2013}.